snotlingorc/catalog/README.md

 - date field for publications - DONE
 - ISBN number - DONE
 - format (hardcover, softcover, pdf)
-- remove condition, status, owner
+- remove condition, status, owner - DONE
-- add publisher (what author is currently used as)
+- add publisher (what author is currently used as) - DONE
 - add product line - would that replace the tags?
 #### Misc
 - Rating System??